 - Medical Services – CPS contracts with Medical Advisory Services (MAS) for all locations.
 During April-August, an on-site paramedic at Summit provides on-call medical advice at all times for emergency and non-emergency medical issues.
 In addition all camps have at least one Wilderness First Responder certified staff member responsible for coordinating all medical issues.

-- Altitude Sickness – For additional altitude advice, download our Acute Mountain Sickness Guide.
+- Altitude Sickness – For additional altitude advice, download our High Altitude Illness Information Sheet.

 - Telephone – Project-related phone calls and limited personal calls may be made from Summit using a telephone with a US exchange.
 Calls are billed with Florida as the origin.
 Inbound calls or faxes to Summit are possible.

 - Webcam – Watch the Summit Station webcam.